 - Learning how to adult, be emotionally intelligent, and manage your money

 - Reading about worldly adventures and ways you can study abroad

 - Exploring diverse opportunities, like what to do over the summer

 - Finding a new snack or club to suit your taste

 - Getting advice from profs and seeing what UBC alumni are up to

 - Appreciating Indigenous art and artwork you’ve likely walked past but maybe didn’t notice

 The journey doesn’t end here

-There’s just so much more about UBC that all of us have yet to discover, so stay connected to UBC Life online in the months to come—I know I will—so you never miss out!
+There’s just so much more about UBC that all of us have yet to discover: Stay connected to UBC Life online in the months to come, so you never miss out!

 Maybe you’ll find something that speaks to you, motivates you, helps you succeed and thrive—maybe even enough to share your own story of inspiration or growth.